stefandanaita/grpc-build/README.md

 ```

 ### Using it as a library

 The most convenient way of using `grpc_build` as a library is by taking advantage of Rust's `build.rs` file.
+Don't forget to add `grpc_build` to the [build-dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#build-dependencies) list.

 ```
 // build.rs